Deutsche Bank Aktiengesellschaft (DB) Shares Down Despite Recent Market Volatility

 Sponsored

-The stock of Deutsche Bank Aktiengesellschaft (DB) has seen a -0.98% decrease in the past week, with a -6.68% drop in the past month, and a 16.48% gain in the past quarter.
-The volatility ratio for the week is 1.45%, and the volatility levels for the past 30 days are at 1.60% for DB.
-The simple moving average for the last 20 days is -4.07% for DB stock, with a simple moving average of 22.04% for the last 200 days.
+DB stock saw a decrease of 0.33% in the past week, with a monthly decline of -8.82% and a quarterly a decrease of 15.31%.
+The volatility ratio for the week is 1.15%, and the volatility levels for the last 30 days are 1.53% for Deutsche Bank Aktiengesellschaft (DB).
+The simple moving average for the last 20 days is -1.74% for DB stock, with a simple moving average of 21.64% for the last 200 days.

-During the last 5 trading sessions, DB fell by -0.98%, which changed the moving average for the period of 200-days by +23.58% in comparison to the 20-day moving average, which settled at $12.63.
-In addition, Deutsche Bank Aktiengesellschaft saw 5.56% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DB rose by +0.33%, which changed the moving average for the period of 200-days by +25.64% in comparison to the 20-day moving average, which settled at $12.35.
+In addition, Deutsche Bank Aktiengesellschaft saw 5.90% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DB